 Christmas is my favorite time of year!
 (Although if you ask our son, he will let you know that Disney Halloween is first and Christmas is a close second.)
-The holiday decorations at Walt Disney World go up overnight, and they change an already magical landscape into a winter wonderland.
-This article features the best photographs of Christmas in Walt Disney World.
+The jubilant decorations at Walt Disney World go up overnight, and they change an already magical landscape into a winter wonderland.
+This article features our favorite attractions and how they are decked for the holidays in Walt Disney World.

 See our post about how the Disability Access Service benefits those with autism.